octaflop/bit_symphony/README.md

 # Bit Symphony

-Data Orchestration: What is it, and how do i do it in Python?
+Data Orchestration: What is it, and how do I do it in Python?

 ## Setup